Peacebuilding: Justpeace: cultural violence

+Approaches to peacebuilding

+The literature generally accepts two types of peacebuilding.
+The top-down approach involves state-led initiatives adopting either of the three primary approaches to peacebuilding.
+These initiatives are the result of formal negotiations between affected governments or international peacebuilding bodies such as the United Nations and the Council of Europe.
+One such example is the Marshall Plan and the Treaties that followed World War II.
+The bottom-up approach involves local and international communities leading or being directly involved in building peace.
+These communities would often involved the victims of the violence that led to the need for peacebuilding as well as individuals or institutions that perpetuated this violence One example is the Truth and Reconciliation Commission that was set up by Nelson Mandela in South Africa in 1996 and was chaired by Desmond Tutu after the end of the apartheid.

+There have been criticisms of both approaches.
+For instance, Professor Theo Gavrielides has argued that the top-down approach is often directed by power interests, which tend to disregard the needs of the victims and the affected communities.
+Gavrielides' fieldwork in live and historical war zones and inter-community conflict areas (e.g. Cyprus, Lebanon and Gaza) bring evidence to this claim.
+Professor John Braithwaite agrees with Gavrielides, as he claims that many historical and current top-down peacebuilding initiatives have been driven by state interests especially when these involved third party countries as "guarantors" of the process.
+Braithwaite's fieldwork in South Asia and Bougainville bring evidence to his concern.
+On the other hand, the bottom-up approach has been criticised for being ineffective lacking the resources and power to affect real change.

 Institutionalization

 Following periods of protracted violence, peacebuilding often takes shape in the form of constitutional agreements, laying out a path for co-operation and tolerance between former warring factions.
 A common method that has been applied in a variety of states is consociationalism.
 Initially set forth by political scientist Arend Lijphart, consociationalism calls for a power-sharing form of democracy.
 Identified by four aspects: grand coalition, mutual veto, proportionality and segmental autonomy; it aims to generate peace across societies that have been torn apart by their internal divisions.
 Ultimately, consociationalism aims to create a stable society that is able to outlast and overcome differences that may remerge.
 Examples of consociational agreements can be seen in Northern Ireland, Bosnia and Herzegovina and Lebanon.

 In an effort to de-emphasise the importance of ethnicity, critics of consociationalism such as Brian Barry, Donald L. Horowitz, and to a certain extent, Roland Paris, have developed their own brands of constitutional peacebuilding that rely on the existence of a moderate society.

 Centripetalism as advocated by Horowitz, encourages political parties of divided societies to adopt a moderate campaign platform.
 Through the alternative vote and a distributive requirement, centripetalism aims to create a society that votes across ethnic or religious lines, allowing civic issues to take precedence.